Ankr-network/ankr-docs/pages/app-chains/start-with-app-chains.md

 # AppChains step-by-step

+If you're new to AppChains and don't yet know what setup to choose, the [AppChain Configurator](https://chainscanner.xyz/ankr/configurator/) will help you decide and will connect you with our experts.

-The entire process of customizing, launching, and testing your AppChain in chronological order.
+Once you have an idea about the setup, this is what the process of customizing, launching, and testing your AppChain will look like.

-The first thing you’ll do is launch a testnet so you can experiment with your network, test it, and determine which features and customizations you’ll eventually include in the final product.

 ## Step 1
+First, you need to launch a testnet so you can experiment, test, and determine which features and customizations you really want to include in the final product.

-First you’ll need to start with some validator nodes, which are essentially the basis of any Proof-of-Stake blockchain network.
+Start with validator nodes, which are essentially the basis of any Proof-of-Stake blockchain network.
 Five to seven validators is a good amount to start with.

-Then you’ll need an RPC endpoint to interact with your network.
+You’ll also need an RPC endpoint to interact with your network.
 The RPC endpoint is how devs can request data from and interact with your AppChain testnet.
 Without an RPC endpoint, developers won’t be able to remotely connect with the AppChain.